Software Packages

 3. Add Tractor Scripts to PATH

 To ensure you can run Tractor scripts from any directory, add them to your PATH.
-Use the following commands:
+Replace /path/to/software_downloads with the actual path of the repository in the following command:

 echo 'export PATH="/path/to/software_downloads/Tractor/scripts:$PATH"' >> ~/.bashrc